 The feed has specific storage and cooking guidelines and information on items such as baby food, dairy products, egg, meats, poultry, produce, and seafood.
 Storage timelines for the refrigerator, freezer, and pantry are also included.

-Food waste is a serious issue in this country.
+Food waste is a serious issue in this country and around the world.
 Experts estimate that about 40% of the food purchased in the U.S. is thrown away when it is still safe to eat.
 That costs the typical American family at least $590 every year, which adds up to $165,000,000,000 among all households in this country.
 More than 97% of that discarded food ends up in the landfill.
 That waste breaks down anaerobically and produces methane, which is a potent greenhouse gas, exacerbating the problems of climate change.

 There is no national standard for those dates (except for infant formula); the FDA lets the manufacturer decide when food will lose quality and set their own dates.
 In December 2016, the USDA issued revised guidance on food product labeling.
-The guidance now states that manufacturers should put the phrase “best if used by” on product packages to help consumers understand that date indicates quality instead of safety.
+The guidance now states that manufacturers should put the phrase “best if used by” on product packages to help consumers understand that date indicates potential loss of quality instead of potential issues with food safety.